-Our Embedded Processing segment generated \$2.94 billion of revenue in 2019.
-Embedded Processing products are the "brains" of many types of electronic equipment.
-Embedded processors are designed to handle specific tasks and can be optimized for various combinations of performance, power and cost, depending on the application.
-Our devices vary from simple, low-cost microcontrollers used in applications such as electric toothbrushes to highly specialized, complex devices used in automotive applications such as infotainment systems and advanced driver assistance systems (ADAS).
+Our Embedded Processing segment generated \$2.57 billion of revenue in 2020.
+Embedded Processing products are the digital "brains" of many types of electronic equipment.
+They are designed to handle specific tasks and can be optimized for various combinations of performance, power and cost, depending on the application.
+Our devices vary from simple, low-cost microcontrollers used in applications such as electric toothbrushes to highly specialized, complex devices such as motor control.
 Our Embedded Processing products are used in many markets, particularly industrial and automotive.

 An important characteristic of our Embedded Processing products is that our customers often invest their own research and development (R&D) to write software that operates on our products.
-This investment tends to increase the length of our customer relationships because many customers prefer to re-use software from one product generation to the next.
+This investment tends to increase the length of our customer relationships because many customers prefer to reuse software from one product generation to the next.